 We pride ourselves on the care of our boys and we make a commitment to provide a safe and secure environment for them.
 A sense of belonging is a vital key for transition.

-Your son’s House Tutor will take Roll Call each day and may also teach him some classes.
-House Tutors attend camp in Term 1 and may coach boys in interschool sport during the year.
+House Tutors attend the Outdoor Education Program in Term 1 and may coach boys in interschool sport during the year.
 As such, the House Tutor is the primary pastoral care provider for boys throughout Year 7.

-The Deputy Head of Secondary School (7&8), our Secondary School Chaplain and Student Counsellor offer another layer of pastoral care for all Year 7 boys.
+The Director of Students (7-12), our Secondary School Chaplain and Student Counsellor offer another layer of pastoral care for all Year 7 boys.

 Teaching and Learning